-Each member of the University community is expected to promptly report complaints about violations.
-Any student found to be in violation of the Title IX sex-based harassment or sexual misconduct policies shall be subject to disciplinary action, which may include, but is not limited to, disciplinary warning, disciplinary probation, suspension, or dismissal.
+Each member of the University community is expected to report promptly complaints about violations.
+Any student found to be in violation of the Title IX sexual misconduct policy shall be subject to disciplinary action, which may include, but is not limited to, disciplinary warning, disciplinary probation, suspension, or dismissal.
 Any action taken by the University does not preclude or limit other redress such as the University reporting to or working with law enforcement agencies.
 Midwestern University is independent of actions taken by external law enforcement agencies.
 Nothing about this policy is intended to limit the independent acts of law enforcement agencies.